The Meaning of Inca Colors

 The Inca Flag Controversy

 A common sight in modern Cusco is a rainbow flag flying over the Plaza de Armas.
-Many tourists assume this represents the Inca flag colors (bandera Inca colores).
-However, this is a modern historical misconception.
-The Inca colores were displayed on standards and painted on shields, but the concept of a rectangular national flag is a European invention that did not exist in the pre-Hispanic Andes.
+Many tourists assume this represents the original inca flag colors or the authentic inca empire flag.
+However this is a modern historical misconception.
+The true colores de los incas were displayed on rigid military standards and painted on shields but the concept of a rectangular waving national flag is a European invention that did not exist in the pre Hispanic Andes.

 The debate over Inca colores is complex.
 The current flag of Cusco (the rainbow flag) was introduced in the 1970s by a local radio station to celebrate the city’s anniversary.
 It is often confused with the LGBTQ+ pride flag, though the color order is different.
 It serves as a symbol of modern Cusqueño identity, but it is not a historical artifact of the Inca Empire.